< About us

 Andrew Mynors has thirty years of operational experience in the upstream oil and gas service sectors.

-Starting with nine years of field experience in the North Sea, Middle East and Far East.
-Progressing into positions of County and District Management covering the UK, Holland, Denmark and the Far East.
-Currently, he is the Geolog Business Development Manager for London and World Wide based clients who continue to explore, develop and invest in onshore and offshore oil and gas projects.
-More recently, also focusing on worldwide Geothermal, CCS projects and Lab Based solutions for Geolog and its sister companies.
+Andrew had nine years of field experience in the North Sea, Middle East and Far East, before progressing into positions of county and district management covering the UK, Holland, Denmark and the Far East.
+Currently, he is the Geolog Business Development Manager for London and global clients who continue to explore, develop and invest in onshore and offshore oil and gas projects.
+More recently, he has focused on global geothermal, CCS projects and lab-based solutions for Geolog and its sister companies.

-Continuing Education: Alejandro Primera, Frank Folorunso, Khaled Al Marei
+Continuing Education: Alejandro Primera, Frank Folorunso, Khaled Al Marei, Hani Hamoud

 Khaled Al Marei has 20 years of experience in reservoir engineering, specialising in due diligence for asset acquisitions and delivering subsurface field development plans.